tekpinar/correlationplus/README.md

 ### with pip

-The pip version required by some dependencies is >= 21.0.1 which is not the pip version bundle with python 3.(6,7,8) So you have to update pip before to install *correlationplus*.
-Otherwise you will have trouble during *MDAnalysis* dependency installation.
+The pip version required by some dependencies is >= 21.0.1, which is not the pip version bundle with python 3.(6,7,8) So, you have to update pip before installing *correlationplus*.
+Otherwise, you will have trouble during *MDAnalysis* dependency installation.
-For this reason we **strongly** encourage you to install correlation plus in a [virtualenv](https://virtualenv.pypa.io/en/latest/).
+For this reason, we **strongly** encourage you to install correlationplus in a [virtualenv](https://virtualenv.pypa.io/en/latest/).

 ```bash
 python3 -m venv correlationplus